 Plagiarism: Plagiarism is an academic offence.
 Students must write their essays and assignments in their own words.
 Ideas/passages taken from another author must be referenced with footnotes or citations and acknowledged with quotation marks where appropriate.
 Western University uses software to check for plagiarism and students may be required to electronically submit their work.
 Those found guilty will be penalized as noted in point 3.
-See Scholastic Discipline for Undergraduate Students here in the Western Academic Calendar.
+See Scholastic Discipline for Undergraduate Students <a href="https://example.com/here-pin-the-